List of iZombie characters: Olivia "Liv" Moore

 Olivia "Liv" Moore (portrayed by Rose McIver) is the series' main protagonist.
 A former medical resident who became a zombie when she attended a boat party that was attacked by people who had just taken a new designer drug called "Utopium" while also consuming the Max Rager energy drink.
 She was scratched by Blaine while he was in full-on zombie mode.

-She now works as an assistant medical examiner for the King County Medical Examiner's Office to have access to the human brains she must frequently consume to maintain her humanity and suppress her hunger.
-Without feeding, she becomes increasingly less intelligent and would eventually turn into a classic zombie that exhibits no human traits and only hungers for brains.
+She worked as an assistant medical examiner for the King County Medical Examiner's Office which allowed easy access to human brains.
+She must frequently consume human brains to maintain her humanity and suppress her hunger.
+Without feeding, she becomes increasingly less intelligent and would eventually turn into a classic zombie that exhibits no human traits and only craves for brains.

 She experiences flashes of memories from the brains she eats, and temporarily takes on random quirks from her subjects—ranging from a fear of pigeons to a sudden appreciation for art to martial arts skills—and has demonstrated the ability to take a bullet to the chest with little damage.
 Through her visions, Liv vows to use her powers to bring justice to the victims and help Seattle Police find and apprehend murderers.
 Even with an available cure, Liv is reluctant to take it due to its side effects and her love for solving murder cases.

 When Liv enters so-called "Full-on Zombie Mode" her eyes turn red and her strength is vastly increased.
 The change is triggered by intense stress or anger (or hunger), and the zombie has very little control over the trigger.

 In the third-season finale, the existence of zombies is revealed to the world, and by refusing to tan or dye Liv decides to make her zombie status public.

 In the fourth season, she inherits the alias "Renegade", eventually becoming a public figure after smuggling individuals in and out of the city.